Divorce Due to Unreasonable Behaviour

 That being said, the Courts will also look into the cumulative effect of the behaviour over time.
 The reason this is done so is that a series of acts over a significant period, while taken individually may not seem grievous or unreasonable, but when viewed as a whole, your spouse’s behaviour comes off as ‘unreasonable.’

-You must also be reminded that if you continue to live with your spouse for 6 months or longer since the last ‘unreasonable behaviour’ that you cited, it is unlikely that the Court will consider the behaviour as being adequately ‘unreasonable.’
+You should be reminded that if you continue to live with your spouse for 6 months or longer since the last ‘unreasonable behaviour’ that you cited, it is unlikely that the Court will consider the behaviour as being adequately ‘unreasonable.’

 As mentioned, a divorce based on ‘unreasonable behaviour’ utilises a subjective assessment.
 As such, the term ‘unreasonable behaviour’ can be loosely defined.
 What this means is that your spouse would not be required to admit to their ‘unreasonable behaviour’ that he was alleged to have done.